Ola's Bhavish Aggarwal shares naked Ranveer Singh meme; takes a dig at petrol scooters

 Bhavish Aggarwal, founder and CEO of homegrown electric vehicle (EV) manufacturer Ola Electric, posted a meme on Twitter riding on the virality of a nude pic of actor Ranveer Singh to push his case for Ola's electric scooters over petrol scooters.

-In his Twitter post, Aggarwal shared a meme composed of a combi pic in which Singh can be seen simply sitting naked on the floor in one with the caption ‘Petrol Wala’ and dancing without clothes behind an Ola electric scooter with the caption ‘Pro Wala’.
+In his Twitter post, Aggarwal shared a meme composed of a combi pic in which Singh can be seen simply sitting naked on the floor in one with the caption ‘Petrol Wala’ and dancing without clothes behind an Ola electric scooter with the caption ‘Pro Wala’, in the other.

 This post makes an obvious comparison between Ola’s EV scooters and internal combustion engine-based petrol scooters.
 Aggarwal has also shared a few more memes comparing EV scooters and their petrol engine competitors highlighting high fuel prices and their toll on users.